iosonofabio/singlet/docs/config.rst

 featuresheets
 ________________
 The ``featuresheets`` section contains an arbitrary number of key value pairs and no lists.
 Each entry describes a featuresheet, i.e. a table with metadata for the features.
-A typical usage of featuresheets is to connect feature ids (e.g. ``EnsemblGeneID``) with human-readable names, Gene Ontology terms, species information, pathways, cellular localization, etc.Each entry has the following format:
+A typical usage of featuresheets is to connect feature ids (e.g. ``EnsemblGeneID``) with human-readable names, Gene Ontology terms, species information, pathways, cellular localization, etc. Each entry has the following format:
  - the key is the id of the featuresheet: this id is used in the constructor of ``Dataset``.
  - the value is a series of key value pairs, no lists.